Soni912108/HR-Assistant-App/README.md

 ## NOTE:
 Make sure to have an OpenAI account and create a API KEY to pass to your .env file, along side with the other sensitive data

-## Contributing:

-**Contributions are welcome!**

-*If you'd like to contribute to this project, please fork the repository and submit a pull request.*